Cross-interactive residual smoothing for global and block Lanczos-type solvers for linear systems with multiple right-hand sides: Specific smoothed algorithms

 As Gl-CGS2 uses the forms \eqref{X_R}, we can apply CIRS directly by setting $\hat P_k := \alpha_k U_k + \tilde \alpha_k S_k$ in \Cref{alg1}, where the matrix $\alpha_k U_k + \tilde \alpha_k S_k$ is provided in \cite[line~13 of Algorithm~5]{Zhang_2010}.

-\Cref{alg2} displays the resulting smoothed Gl-CGS2 method (S-Gl-CGS2), where $\tilde \alpha_k S_k$ is renamed as $\breve \alpha_k W_k$.
+\Cref{alg2} displays the resulting smoothed Gl-CGS2 method (S-Gl-CGS2), where $\alpha_k U_k + \tilde \alpha_k S_k$ is renamed as $\alpha^{\bullet} U + \alpha^{\circ} W$.
 Lines~9--12 of \Cref{alg2} correspond to CIRS and the other lines follow from Gl-CGS2.
 In line~9, we use an explicit multiplication by $A$, but we do not need to compute $A\hat P_k$, which is required in Gl-CGS2.
 Thus, the smoothed variant can be implemented without additional multiplications by $A$.
-Note that Gl-CGS2 \cite[Algorithm~5]{Zhang_2010} uses four multiplications by $A$ per iteration, but two of these can be reduced by computing $A^\top \tilde R_0$ and $A^\top \breve R_0$ in advance and storing them if an operator $A^\top$ is available, where $\tilde R_0$ and $\breve R_0$ are the initial shadow residuals used in Gl-CGS2.
-This efficient approach is also incorporated into \Cref{alg2}.
+Note that Gl-CGS2 \cite[Algorithm~5]{Zhang_2010} uses four multiplications by $A$ per iteration, but two of these can be reduced by computing $A^\top R_0^{\bullet}$ and $A^\top R_0^{\circ}$ in advance and storing them if an operator $A^\top$ is available, and this efficient approach is also incorporated into \Cref{alg2}.
+Here, $R_0^{\bullet}$ and $R_0^{\circ}$ are the initial shadow residuals used in Gl-CGS2.
+The initial shadow residual $R_0^{\bullet}$ is a starting matrix to construct $\mathcal K_k^G(A^\top, R_0^{\bullet})$, which is used in a bi-orthogonality condition for the underlying Gl-BiCG residuals.
+Many global Lanczos-type solvers, such as Gl-CGS and Gl-BiCGSTAB, require one initial shadow residual, but Gl-CGS2 uses another shadow residual $R_0^{\circ}$ to determine the so-called stabilizing polynomials.
+We refer the reader to \cite{Fokkema_1996,Jbilou_2005,Zhang_2010} for details.

 Note that the derivation of Gl-CGS2 in \cite{Zhang_2010} is different from that of the original CGS2 for a single linear system in \cite{Fokkema_1996}.
 Another Gl-CGS2 algorithm and its smoothed variant can be derived based on \cite{Fokkema_1996}, and this approach also requires no additional multiplications by $A$.
 However, as our main purpose is to illustrate the effectiveness of CIRS, we do not discuss alternative algorithms of the primary method further.